-The mainstays of therapy for atopic dermatitis include emollients to improve the epidermal barrier, avoidance of triggers, and topical treatment with corticosteroids or calcineurin inhibitors, aimed at decreasing inflammation.12 Patients with severe disease can be treated with phototherapy or systemic immunomodulators such as cyclosporine, azathioprine, or, for short periods, prednisone.^{13,14} All of these systemic treatments, however, lack approval by the FDA for atopic dermatitis.
+The mainstays of therapy for atopic dermatitis include emollients to improve the epidermal barrier, avoidance of triggers, and topical treatment with corticosteroids or calcineurin inhibitors, aimed at decreasing inflammation.
+Patients with severe disease can be treated with phototherapy or systemic immunomodulators such as cyclosporine, azathioprine, or, for short periods, oral corticosteroids.
+While phototherapy is generally available to patients in the US, all of the systemic treatments other than oral corticosteroids lack approval by the FDA for atopic dermatitis and few patients in the US receive them.
+Cyclosporine appears to be the most commonly used of these non-steroid systemic agents and to have the best evidence of efficacy.